scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 \end{bmatrix}
 $$

 The eigenvalues of this matrix are $\alpha$ and $-\delta$.
-Thus one of the eigenvectors approach the equilibrium and the other moves away from it.
-This means we have an unstable equilibrium, which is actually good news as it indicates that the two animal populations will not spontaneously go extinct.
+One of the eigenvectors approaches the equilibrium and the other moves away from it.
+This means we have an unstable equilibrium.
+This is actually good news, as it indicates that the two animal populations will not spontaneously go extinct.

 Let's now evaluate the more complex equilibrium point we identified earlier of $M=\delta/\gamma$ and $W=\alpha/\beta$.
 First we calculate the Jacobian at this point: